Aman-Organization-5leha-3la-Allah/AMAN_AI_Section/README.md

 ### AI API Documentation

-This documentation provides an overview of the AI API designed for a facial recognition system.
-The system allows users to upload images to build a training dataset and then upload a test image to compare with all images in the training dataset using a pre-trained FaceNet model.
+This documentation outlines the API for a facial recognition system built using Flask and FaceNet.
+The API supports uploading images to add to a training dataset and comparing a test image with all images in the dataset.

+---

 Overview

+Purpose:

-Purpose: This API allows users to add images to a training dataset and compare a test image with the training images to calculate similarity scores.
+To add images to a training dataset and compare a test image against the dataset using FaceNet embeddings.

+Technologies Used:

+Flask: Web framework for building the API.

+FaceNet: Pre-trained model for generating face embeddings.

+TensorFlow and Keras: Libraries for model processing.

+SciPy: For calculating Euclidean distance.

+---

+Endpoints

+1. Home Page (/)

+Method: GET

+Description: Renders the main page with forms for uploading images for training and testing.

+Response: HTML page with forms.

+2. Add to Training Dataset (/add_to_training)

 Method: POST

-Description: Adds uploaded images to the training dataset, extracting embeddings using the FaceNet model and saving them for future comparisons.
+Description: Uploads images to be added to the training dataset.

 Parameters:

-train_images: Multiple image files to add to the training dataset.
+train_images: Multiple image files to be added to the training set.

-Responses:
+Response:

 Success: